Suchit027/Intel-Unnati-Program/README.md

   - Useful for revision and knowledge extraction.
   - Located in `pdf_summarization/`.

-- ⚙️ **Optimized with OpenVINO**
-  - All deep learning models are accelerated using OpenVINO Toolkit for real-time inference on edge devices.

 ## 🛠️ Tech Stack

 | Component     | Technology                  |